 Please keep in mind that underwriting guidelines can and DO vary greatly between carriers and this is often a complicated maze for consumers to navigate.

 The secret to getting the lowest rate is placing you in a policy with the company who views you in the most favorable light.

 The truth is while the quote engine is a great place to start, if you are applying for life insurance with a health condition, it’s critical that you work with a broker who understands the complicated guidelines and will fight on your behalf to get the lowest rate for your situation.

-We are one of the rare independent brokers that only sells life insurance so our experience and focus in this area benefit our clients greatly.
+We are one of the rare independent brokers that only sell life insurance so our experience and focus on this area benefit our clients greatly.

-With recent changes in the industry, there are now an increasing number of options for coverage without a medical exam.
-We can compare and discuss these options for you.
+With recent changes in the industry, there is now an increasing number of options for coverage without a medical exam.
+We can compare and discuss these options with you.

 If you are ready to get started, please fill out a quote request or always feel free to contact us with any questions.